lynkos/algae-detection/README.md

    * [Webcam and/or iPhone](#webcam-andor-iphone)

 #### ESP32
+> [!WARNING]
+> Using ESP32 as a camera requires WiFi!
+>
+> Unfortunately, WiFi attained via hotspots or SSOs are not compatible.
 1. Click the PlatformIO icon in the activity bar, then click 'Pick a folder'<br>
    <img alt="Open PlatformIO project" height="400" src="src/assets/esp32/setup/platformio_folder.png">
 2. Open [`streaming`](src/streaming)